February 22, 2019

 As part of redefining the old process, how can organizations have better performance conversations that will serve both the needs of the business and employees?
 Part of that process is ensuring that employees are getting feedback that is motivating and constructive, and that employees and managers work together towards achieving goals.

-Whether you’re still having annual performance reviews or have begun to evolve your process, it’s crucial that the feedback process focuses on coaching, supporting, and developing your employees.
-Here are some tips for managers to make the performance review process more effective and engaging.
+Whether you’re still having annual employee performance reviews or have begun to evolve your process, it’s crucial that the feedback process focuses on coaching, supporting, and developing your employees.
+Here are some tips for managers to make the employee performance review process more effective and engaging.

 According to a survey of 1,000 full-time employees in the U.S., almost 22% have called in sick because they were anxious about their performance review.
 Further, 59% complained that their managers were unprepared to give feedback.